sora-xor/sora-docs/src/karma.md

 # Chameleon (KARMA)

-KARMA is a key token in the SORA ecosystem, specifically designed to incentivize liquidity providers and support the stability of the Chameleon pools on Polkaswap.
+KARMA is a key SORA ecosystem token, specifically designed to incentivize liquidity providers and support the stability of the Chameleon pools on Polkaswap.
 Here's a detailed look at how KARMA works.

 ## Purpose and Incentives